-Maria del Mar Rodriguez said Tropical Shipping will continue to focus on the wellbeing of the people and countries it serves.
+Maria del Mar Rodriguez said Tropical Shipping Puerto Rico will continue to focus on the wellbeing of the people and countries it serves.

 By Hilary Reeves

-As a child, Maria del Mar Rodriguez spent countless hours on her father’s fishing boat exploring the coves and inlets surrounding her native Puerto Rico.
+As a child in Puerto Rico, Maria del Mar Rodriguez spent countless hours on her father’s fishing boat exploring the coves and inlets.

 “My father loved the sea,” she said.
 “That’s why he named me Maria del Mar – ‘Marie of the seas.’”